Sabretooth (character): Betrayal of the X-Men and brief alliance with X-Factor

 He is turned over to the custody of Dr. Valerie Cooper, who fits him with an explosive restraining collar and forces him to participate as a member of the government-sponsored X-Factor team.
 Creed later admits he was a "sleeper" agent with the mission of executing X-Factor members the government could not control.
-He eventually escapes, and returns once more to mercenary work.
+He eventually escapes and returns once more to mercenary work.
 Under unknown circumstances he gains adamantium skeleton and claws.
-Sabretooth is captured, along with Wolverine, by Apocalypse, who forces the two to fight each other for the right to become Apocalypse's new Horseman, Death.
-After Sabretooth's defeat, Apocalypse extracts the adamantium from him and bonds it to Wolverine, Wolverine having fought to win as he felt that he might resist the brainwashing and so be easier to defeat than Sabretooth, who might actually enjoy what he had become.

-Sabretooth then joins Mystique's new Brotherhood of Evil Mutants, calling itself the Brotherhood, where he participates in an assassination attempt against Senator Robert Kelly.
+Sabretooth then joins Mystique's new Brotherhood of Mutants, calling itself the Brotherhood, where he participates in an assassination attempt against Senator Robert Kelly.

 Weapon X and the Brotherhood

 Later, he is forced to become a member of a relaunched Weapon X program, where his skeleton is infused with adamantium once more.
 In Wolverine (vol. 2) #166, Sabretooth reveals that by means of genetic enhancement the Weapon X program has increased his strength and accelerated his healing factor.
 Eventually he escaped the program again and resumed working solo.
 However, he sometimes worked on a team, such as when he worked with several other villains to locate the Identity Disc, a record of heroes' secret identities.
 This ended up being a ruse, though Nick Fury had the real disc.

 Later, in Canada, he encountered Sasquatch and the newest Wendigo.
 Sasquatch believes Creed may be responsible for some of the human deaths occurring there.
 Creed is seen setting traps and acting mysteriously.
 Sasquatch discovers Sabretooth is playing a twisted mind-game with the Wendigo before attempting to kill it.
 Sabretooth and the Wendigo fall into the Arctic Sea with Sabretooth biting the Wendigo's neck, and both are presumed dead by Sasquatch.
 After a fearsome battle in the arctic waters, Sabretooth emerged victorious with the hide of the Wendigo.

-Sabretooth would later attack the Xavier Institute, in a revamped Brotherhood consisting of leader Black Tom Cassidy, Mammomax, Avalanche, Exodus, and undercover heroes Nocturne and Juggernaut.
-Wolverine claims to have killed Sabretooth, spreading him "all over the grass", although Black Tom's plant abilities probably contributed to Sabretooth's survival; he returns in X-Men: The 198 Files.